-The concept of Asymmetric Information means that there is unequal knowledge between each party to a transaction, that one party has better information than the other the party.
-This creates an imbalance in a transaction.
+The concept of Asymmetric Information centers around a situation in which there is unequal knowledge between each party to a transaction, that one party has better information than the other party.
+This type of asymmetry creates an imbalance in a transaction.

-Solutions to adverse selection
+Solutions to Adverse Selection

 Moral hazard is a situation in which a party is more likely to take risks because the costs that could result will not be borne by the party taking the risk.
 This problem with asymmetric information takes place after the transaction.
 For example, a person with insurance against automobile theft may be less cautious about locking their car because the negative consequences of vehicle theft are now (partially) the responsibility of the insurance company.
-Another example can be individuals on welfare benefits, they may be less likely to look for employment than if there were in a situation where they didn’t have any benefits.
+Another example can be individuals on welfare benefits; they may be less likely to look for employment than if there were in a situation where they didn’t have any benefits.